 The airline industry sees consumer-oriented retailing capabilities as the way to go.
 The vision is clear.
-Outdated tools and procedures are to be modernised or eliminated step by step.
+Outdated tools and procedures are to be modernized or eliminated step by step.
 But existing traditional channels and their underlying technology and processes will remain for a considerable period of time.
 But how to manage transition?

 What is the best path for airlines?

 - Do nothing.
 It’s all too complicated, risky and expensive.

 - Add retailing capabilities to the existing landscape while making sure nothing will be broken.

 It passes without saying that in our highly competitive industry, option one is not sustainable and may lead to disruption and a loss of market share.

 With option two, you will continue to do what you have been doing ever since: Managing an ever-growing complexity.
 Obviously, that may work for a while, but not in the long run because it is neither consistent with simplification nor with innovation objectives.

 The way forward is clearly to introduce modern technology and procedures.
 Simple to use.
 No customers confusion.
 No employee frustration.
 The technology is in place and available.
 Remains the question where to start?

 The good news is that InteRES and Conztanz decided to integrate their respective platforms: the transitional period can now be managed in a very efficient manner.
 This new partnership allows safe continuity and innovation for airlines: Traditional PNR-based procedures are facilitated as long as needed while new retailing capabilities can be implemented progressively.
 A smooth transition is ensured with possibilities of adjustments at any time.
 In other words: the combined platform makes sure that the NDC Order is the new master file for all activities and procedures, without losing any current services.

 The InteRES “Airline Retail Engine” covers all airline selling- and servicing-flows (search, book, aftersales) using NDC and ONE Order messaging.
 Of course, it does integrate with the airline’s PSS and any other systems required.